Vinod K. Singh: Profession

 Singh started his career as a senior scientist in Neurogen Corporation, Connecticut, US, in March 1990.
 In the meantime, he accepted an offer for a faculty position from IIT Kanpur and joined the Institute in December 1990 as an assistant professor in Chemistry.
 He was promoted to associate professor in 1997 and professor in 2001.
 He came from IIT Kanpur to start IISER Bhopal in the year 2008 as a Founder Director and was there for 10 years.
-He served as a Director/Mentor Director, in Institutes such as School of Planning and Architecture, IISER Berhampur, Maulana Azad National Institute of Technology Bhopal, and IIIT Bhopal.
-He also served as a chairperson BoG in NITTR (National Institute of Technical Teachers Training & Research).
-Currently, he is serving as the chairman of the Governing Council at Indian Association for the Cultivation of Science, Kolkata.
+He served as a Director/Mentor Director in Institutes such as School of Planning and Architecture, IISER Berhampur, Maulana Azad National Institute of Technology Bhopal, and IIIT Bhopal.
+He also served as a chairperson of the BoG in NITTR (National Institute of Technical Teachers Training & Research).
+Currently, he is serving as the chairman of the Governing Council at the Indian Association for the Cultivation of Science, Kolkata.